 Long before the humble cauliflower became a trendy superfood, Iranians were cooking it into stews (Khoresh), egg-based dishes (Kuku), and even pickles (Torshi).
+This is Khoresh Gol Kalam, a beef and cauliflower stew.

 Khoresh Gol Kalam is traditionally made with animal protein, but it can also be a great plant-forward dish.
-My favorite plant-based proteins are beans such as garbanzo, cannellini, white navy, or flageolet, along with tofu and tempeh.
+My favorite plant-based proteins include beans such as garbanzo, cannellini, white navy, or flageolet, along with tofu and tempeh.

 A word or two on cauliflower:

-Cauliflower has found its way into pizza crusts (both store-bought and home-made), various forms of pasta, and even baked goods.
+Cauliflower has found its way into pizza crusts (both store-bought and homemade), various forms of pasta, and even baked goods.
 And I think that is great!

 Khoresh Gol Kalam